 We’re pleased to announce the release of Aspose.OCR for .NET 2.5.0.
 The biggest attraction of this month’s release is the improved licensing mechanism for OMR Template Editor tool, shipped with Aspose.OCR for .NET API to create, manipulate & scan OMR templates against OMR sheets.
 Please review the release notes of Aspose.OCR for .NET 2.5.0 for a complete list of enhancements & fixes included in this release.
 If you are planning to upgrade the API from any previous revision, we strongly suggest you to check the Public API Changes section first.

-What Is OMR Template Editor
+What Is OMR Template Editor?

 Those of you who are not familiar with OMR Template Editor or haven’t used it so far, here is a little overview.

 The OMR Template Editor is a simple graphical tool, available with Aspose.OCR for .NET API in an executable format (.exe).
 There could be several usage scenarios however, the main purpose of the tool is to create & save OMR templates that in turn can be used to dynamically identify optical markers from a batch of scanned sheets.
 Whereas, the template itself is a simple XML file (.amr) in which the elements are defined in the form of XML nodes along with their dimensions, size, name and other properties.
-The OMR Template Editor allows to create the aforesaid XML through its UI without even having the knowledge of the XML structure.
+The OMR Template Editor allows creating the aforesaid XML through its UI without even having the knowledge of the XML structure.

 - Name – the element’s name.